-Our contractual obligations are summarized in the table above.
-For pension and post retirement benefits other than pension obligations see Note 11 of the Notes to the consolidated Financial Statements.
+For pension and postretirement benefits other than pensions obligations, see Note 11 of the Notes to the consolidated Financial Statements.

 Long-term debt payments include annual sinking fund payments on first mortgage bonds, maturities of long-term debt, and annual payments on other long-term obligations.

 Advances for construction represent annual contract refunds to developers for the cost of water systems paid for by the developers.
-The contracts are non- interest bearing, and refunds are generally on a straight-line basis over a 40-year period.
-System and office leases include obligations associated with leasing water systems and rents for office space.
+The contracts are non-interest bearing, and refunds are generally on a straight-line basis over a 40-year period.
+System and facility leases include obligations associated with leasing water systems and rents for office space.